 For information about the courses, click the royal purple boxes below.
 They’ll expand and tell you all about my classes: my rationales in designing them, the units, and the materials.

 First Day School Supplies for English and Psych: It’s Simple.

-- 2 composition notebooks (1 for journal entries, 1 for notes)
+- 2 notebooks (1 for notes and 1 for journal entries)

 The purpose of this class is to prepare NPA’s seniors for life outside of the classroom: whether that be university, trade school, the job market, or at home.

 Reading and writing are tools that we use to empower ourselves, and senior English aims to both encourage students to use these tools and to feel confident in their ability to do so.